When you enrol to vote, your name and address is added to the 'electoral roll' – the list of people entitled to vote in an election.

 You only need to complete one enrolment form to enrol for federal, state and local government elections.

 If you are an Australian citizen aged 18 and over, you are required by law to keep your details on the electoral roll correct and up-to-date.

 An electronic copy of the current electoral roll (e-roll) is available for public inspection at any AEC office.
-You may inspect the publicly available electoral roll for the purposes of:

 You may not copy, record or photograph any information from the electoral roll with any electronic device.